cmu-delphi/delphi-epidata/docs/api/covidcast-signals/jhu-csse.md

 | `deaths_incidence_prop` | `deaths_7dav_incidence_prop` | Number of new confirmed deaths due to COVID-19 per 100,000 population, daily <br/> **First Available:** 2020-01-22 & 2020-02-20 |

 These signals are taken directly from the JHU CSSE [COVID-19 GitHub repository](https://github.com/CSSEGISandData/COVID-19) without changes.
-Delphi computes 7-day average signals by calculating moving averages of the preceding 7 days (e.g., the signal for June 7 is the average of the underlying data for June 1 through 7, inclusive).
+Delphi computes the 7-day average signals by calculating moving averages of the preceding 7 days (e.g., the signal for June 7 is the average of the underlying data for June 1 through 7, inclusive).